peter-smu/kouvaris_CS1/Kouvaris_CaseStudy.md

     ## 6  Upper middle income 106.13333

-The average GDP ranking for High income: nonOECD is 93.73913 and 110.06667 High income: OECD, where a higher ranking
+The average GDP ranking for High income: nonOECD is 93.73913 and 110.06667 High income: OECD.

 4 Color Ploats By Income Group
 ------------------------------

-GDP being a monetary value means that the data is right-skewed to the point where many distribution visualizations are weak.
+GDP is heavily right-skewed to the point where many distribution visualizations are weak.
 To adjust the visualization so that the income groups can be compared, the amount in USD millions was log transformed.